GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 * Initial release of the GN Tsiartas Spin to Win experience.

 == Upgrade Notice ==

+= 1.4.6 =
+Install this update to boost the contrast between wheel slices and keep the colour palette vibrant while staying current with the 1.4.6 metadata bump.

 = 1.4.2 =
 Install this update to refresh the campaign date copy, roll out the new supermarket logo artwork, and load the latest voucher quotas.